Putin a threat to Baltic states, Western officials say

 Russia bridled at the remarks.

-"The comments of Mr Fallon of course are already beyond diplomatic ethics and the characterisation of Russia is completely intolerable," Foreign Ministry spokesman Alexander Lukashevich told reporters.
+"The comments of Mr Fallon of course are already beyond diplomatic ethics and the characterization of Russia is completely intolerable," Foreign Ministry spokesman Alexander Lukashevich told reporters.

 "We will find a way to respond to the comments."